Same sex marriage (SSM) and civil unions

 One additional effect of this Supreme Court decision was to make marriage equality settled law in all three U.S. Circuit Courts: the 4th, 7th and 10th.
 This is expected to mean that any of the states served by these three Circuit Court which had banned same-sex marriage must now allow same-sex couples to marry.

-Since the 10th Circuit Court has jurisdiction over Wyoming, then same-sex couples in that state will probably be able to marry through this indirect process, even though no Wyoming lawsuit had actually beein appealed from the 10th Circuit Court to the Supreme Court.
-Similarly marriage equality is expected to come indirectly to Colorado, Kansas, North Carolina, South Carolina, and West Virginia.
-Working out the details is expected to take a while.
+Since the 10th Circuit Court has jurisdiction over Wyoming, then same-sex couples in that state were expected to able to marry through this indirect process, even though no Wyoming lawsuit had actually beein appealed from the 10th Circuit Court to the Supreme Court.

-The population of Wyoming is a little over a half million.
+The population of Wyoming was about 583,000 in 2013.
 It has the smallest population of any U.S. state.
-If and when SSM became legalized there, the percentage of Americans who live in a state that permits SSMs will rise by less than 0.2%.
-Still, it would increased the percentage of states that allows SSM by a full 2%.
+When SSM became legalized there, the percentage of Americans who live in a state that permits SSMs rose by less than 0.2%.
+Still, it increased the percentage of states that allows SSM by a full 2%.

 Topics covered in this section: